 Breyasia is a junior majoring in Ancient History and double minoring in Theatre Arts and American Sign Language/Deaf Studies.
 She is a research

 student through Penn’s Undergraduate Research Mentorship (PURM).
 This will be her first summer conducting research!
 In the future, Breyasia hopes to pursue her interest in sign language acquisition among children and adolescents.

 Jasmine Raj – University of Pennsylvania

-Jasmine is a junior majoring in Psychology and
+Jasmine is a senior majoring in Psychology and

 minoring in South Asia Studies.
 She loves working with children and currently volunteers at the